KittyGiraudel/SJSJ/_glossary/GRUNT.md

 ---
 title: Grunt
-description: a task runner aiming at automating tedious and possibly complex tasks
+excerpt: a task runner aiming at automating tedious and possibly complex tasks
 ---

 # Grunt